Results on the regularity of square-free monomial ideals: Regularity and collages

 We are now ready to prove Theorem \ref{intro.thm.collage}.
 We begin with the case where $c=1$: \begin{lem} If $\H=(V,\E)$ is a hypergraph such that $\{E_{0}\}$ is a 2-collage for $\H$, then $\reg(I(\H))=\vert E_{0}\vert$.\end{lem} \begin{proof} We proceed by induction on the number of edges in $\mathcal{H}$.
 If $\mathcal{H}$ has a single edge, then $\reg(I(\H))=\reg(x^{E_{0}})=\vert E_{0}\vert$, as desired.
 Otherwise, let $E\neq E_{0}$ be any other edge of $\H$, and apply Lemma \ref{lem.edgebyedge} to give that $\reg(I(\H))\leq\max\left\{ \reg(I(\H\setminus E),\reg(I(\H_{E})-1\right\} $.
 But then $\{E\cup E_{0}\}$ is a $2$-collage for $\H_{E}$, and the result follows from induction together with the observation that $\left|E\cup E_{0}\right|=\left|E\right|+1$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{intro.thm.collage}] Let $\{E_{1},\dots,E_{c}\}$ be a 2-collage, and for each $i$ let $\H_{i}$ be the simple hypergraph consisting of all $E$ with $E\setminus\{v\}\subseteq E_{i}$ (as in the definition of 2-collage).
 By construction we have that $\E(\H)=\bigcup_{i=1}^{\ell}\E(\mathcal{H}_{i})$ and that each $\mathcal{H}_{i}$ meets the conditions of Lemma \ref{lem.star}.
 The result now follows from Theorem \ref{thm.KM}. \end{proof} Recall that a \textit{matching} in a simple hypergraph $\H$ is a collection of pairwise disjoint edges, and the \textit{matching number} of $\H$ (denoted by $\nu(\H)$) is the maximum size of any matching in $\H$.
-We similarly denote the minimax matching numbers as $\mmmatch(\H)$.
+We similarly denote the \emph{minimax matching number} (the minimum size of a maximal matching) as $\mmmatch(\H)$.
 In \cite{Ha/VanTuyl:2008}, it was essentially shown that if $G$ is a graph then

 In the next example, we shall see that the analogous bound of $(d-1)\nu_{\min}(\H)$ no longer holds for hypergraphs, thus that the 2-collage in the statement of Theorem \ref{intro.thm.collage} cannot be replaced by a matching (even in the uniform case).